UniversalDependencies/docs/_ps/feat/Mood.md

 indicative merely states that something happens, has happened or will happen, without adding any attitude of the speaker.

+The indicative is the only finite form distinguishing the [Tense]() (see there for endigs overview).
-The indicative mood includes finite forms for all three tenses (past, present, future) and both aspects (imperfective, perfective).
-However, the present perfective forms, while tagged `Mood=Ind` have subjunctive meaning.
-The negative particle is
+The indicative mood includes sets of simple finite forms for these tenses and aspects:
+* present imperfective
+* past imperfective
+* past perfective
+(Analogically formed present perfective forms represent the subjunctive, as the punctual events cannot happan at the present point).
+The present imperfective forms with the auxiliary word بۀ‎ _bë_ form the future imperfective.
+In addition, the indicative forms of some verbs are used in many compound forms.

 #### Examples

-* h لیک **لرلم** _lik **lwalë́m**_ “I am reading the letter”
+* (present imperfective): لیک **لرلم** _lik **lwalë́m**_ “I am reading the letter”
-* h کور ته **به راشو** _kor ta **bë râšú**_ “we will come home”
+* (past imperfective): کور ته **راتلو** _kor ta **râtlú**_ “we were coming home”
-* h ما کتاب **ونه لیکۀ‎** _mâ kitấb **wë́në likë**_ “I did not write the book”
+* (past perfective) ما کتاب **ونه لیکۀ‎** _mâ kitấb **wë́likë**_ “I did write the book”

 ### <a name="Imp">`Imp`</a>: imperative

-The imperative mood is to express orders or requests.
-It does not distinguish tense.
+The imperative mood is to used express orders or requests.
 Pashto verbs have imperative forms for the second person of both numbers, although the plural form is always identical with its indicative counterpart.
 The ending for the singular is ه _a_.
 The affirmative imperative distinguishes both aspects, while negative imperative is used only in imperfective aspect.
 The negative particle مه _má_ is stressed and is is read together with the verb (although written separately).
+The imperative is built from the present imperfective or present perfective verb stem.

 #### Examples

-* h لیک **ولرله** _lik **wë́lwala**_ “read the letter”
+* (singluar, perfective, affirmative): لیک **ولرله** _lik **wë́lwala**_ “read the letter”
-* h کتاب **مه لیکئ‎** _kitấb má **likëy**_ “do not write the book”
+* (plural, imperfective, negative): دا کتاب **مه لیکئ‎** _dâ kitấb má **likëy**_ “do not write that book”

 ### <a name="Sub">`Sub`</a>: subjunctive

 The subjunctive mood is used in various subordinate clauses to express irreality, condition, purpose, wish etc.

+* orders and requests for the first and the third person (where imperative is used for the second person)
+* wishes and judgements
+* purpose in subordinate purpose sentences

-It does not distinguish tense and aspect, its forms are formally present perfective, that do not have any other use on their own, but are used to form future perfective indicative.
-For this reason, the subjunctive forms are usually tagged `Mood=Ind`.
+It does not distinguish tense and aspect.
+Its forms are formally present perfective, which do not have any other use on their own, but are used to form future perfective indicative.
-The only cases, where the tag `Mood=Sub` is used, are subjective forms of irregular verbs, that are different from the present perfective forms used to form future perfective indicative.

 #### Examples